Inventory Write Down

 Unlike net profit margin, gross profit margin calculates the profit taken by the company after accounting for the direct costs involved in doing its business of creating the product.

-As the value of inventory in the balance sheet falls, reflecting lower values, net income is reduced, and as a result, the cost of goods sold reduces as well.
-As COGS falls, the equation's numerator increases, resulting in the gross profit margin increasing.
+As the value of inventory on the balance sheet falls, reflecting lower values, net income is reduced, and as a result, the cost of goods sold reduces as well.
+As COGS falls, the equation's numerator increases, resulting in an increasing gross profit margin.

 Summary